Menu Close

 Why this matters to you:

-This section defines the broader market context in which the subject property competes.
-By documenting boundaries, land use, occupancy mix, pricing ranges, distressed-sale activity, and economic forces, you create the foundation for later conclusions about submarket performance, buyer demand, pricing strategy, and risk in the full Market Analysis Report and BPO.
+This section defines the market environment in which the subject property competes.
+By summarizing land use, housing stock, and recent market activity, we create the context for pricing strategy, buyer demand, and risk in the rest of the Market Analysis Report.

 Why this matters to you: